 He notes that he does put in more time with the kids on days when he’s not at work.

 “I’m up early on the weekends and take care of them while she sleeps in” and “I’m on dad duty from the minute I walk in from work until I go to sleep so she can rest.
 The reason we have the nanny through the week is so she can sleep during the day.”

 So what did the good folk of Reddit have to say?

-Lots thought he should just get the bloody heck up and help his wife with the middle-of-the-night kid duties.
+Many people believed he should just get the hell up and help his wife with the middle-of-the-night kid duties.